AnaMarijaTofilovska/FinalProject.WebProgramming/README.md

 2. Navigate to the project directory: `cd wowFood`
 3. Open `index.html` in your preferred web browser.

-## Contributing

-We welcome contributions!
-If you'd like to contribute to wowFood, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## Issues and Bug Reporting

-If you encounter any issues or bugs, please report them on our [Issue Tracker](https://github.com/your-username/wowFood/issues).
+If you encounter any issues or bugs, please report them to us.

 ## License